Search

 Eighth Circuit Court Fails to Protect Dog Owners’ Rights

 The Eighth Circuit Court of Appeals has refused to protect the constitutional rights of dog-owning citizens of Council Bluffs, Iowa.
 The court decided not to reconsider en banc the summary judgment granted to the City of Council Bluffs, Iowa, in the suit challenging the constitutionality of an ordinance prohibiting “pit bulls.”
-The court’s rejection of constitutional rights, as well as the scientific advances at the broad institute, lays a foundation for seizing innocent pet dogs.
+The court’s rejection of owners’ constitutional rights, in conjunction with ignoring scientific advances at the Broad Institute of MIT and Harvard, an international leader in dog behavioral genetics, have created a legal loophole for seizing innocent pet dogs.

 Chico was separated from his person before BSL was repealed in Sioux City IA